 This type of short-term thinking often limits us from considering the various eventualities that could unfold down the line.
 In the Chrysler negotiations, the Treasury Department and other negotiators involved were so intent on saving the automaker that they had failed to anticipate what might happen if they actually met their goal.
 What if Chrysler thrived once again?
 What if Fiat began to struggle?
 How would this scenario affect VEBA?

-If the negotiators involved had thought several steps ahead in this manner, they might have anticipated the possibility that their draft agreement could result in Chrysler retirees getting a raw deal from Fiat down the road.
+If the negotiators involved had thought several steps ahead in this manner, instead of trying to negotiate under pressure, they might have anticipated the possibility that their draft agreement could result in Chrysler retirees getting a raw deal from Fiat down the road.

 The story points to the importance of thinking multiple steps ahead in negotiation.
 Diagramming potential outcomes with a decision tree is one way to bring long-range outcomes into focus.
 Ertel and Gordon also note that managers can encourage farsighted thinking in others by (1) having negotiators articulate how their proposed contracts advance the organization’s long-term interests and (2) linking financial bonuses to progress during the early years of deal implementation (rather than offering rewards for closing).